hashim-cpro/Modular-Keyboard/Readme.md

 # 60% Modular Keyboard

 It is a 60% wireless keyboard(bluetooth) also works wired.
 It has magnetic modules.
-Currently I only added a Numpad but almost anything could be added in a chain as long as it works on i2c. it has hotswapable switches, rgb lights for each key, OLED, rotoary encoder, dedicated fast charging module(1000mah) and a 2000mah single cell battery.
+Currently I only added a Numpad but almost anything could be added in a chain as long as it works on i2c. it has hotswapable switches, rgb lights for each key, OLED, rotoary encoder, dedicated charging module(1000mah) and a 10000mah battery.
 Also it is kind of MCU agnostic, you can use any XIAO series MCU with it, for example rp2040 if you don't want bluetooth or nRF52840.
 ![keyboard complete](Assets/keyboard%20assembled.jpeg)

 # CAD Design